lilinwz/ProRAG/README.md

 Our training pipeline corresponds strictly to the four stages described in the paper.

-### 0. Start Retrieval Service
+### 0. Retrieval Service & Data
-Before running any training or generation tasks, you need to start the retrieval service.
+Before running any training or generation tasks, you need to start the retrieval service and prepare the data for training.

 ```bash
 conda activate retriever